boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 #### `FIO_REF_NAME_free2(FIO_REF_TYPE * object)`

-Frees an object or decreses it's reference count (an atomic operation, thread-safe).
+Frees an object or decreases it's reference count (an atomic operation, thread-safe).

 Before the object is freed, the `FIO_REF_DESTROY(object)` macro will be called.

-If `FIO_REF_METADATA` is defined, than the metadata is also destoryed using the `FIO_REF_METADATA_DESTROY(metadata)` macro.
+If `FIO_REF_METADATA` is defined, than the metadata is also destroyed using the `FIO_REF_METADATA_DESTROY(metadata)` macro.